-In a turnaround, the Administration's FY 2024 proposed budget excludes immigrants, only seeking authority to expand the Essential Plan to higher income levels, from 200% to 250% of the federal poverty level (FPL).
-This "skinny" Waiver would only expand insurance to 20,000 New Yorkers-out of the 1 million who remain uninsured.
+In a turnaround, the State's final FY 2024 proposed budget excludes immigrants from the 1332 Waiver authorizing language and only expands the Essential Plan to higher income levels, from 200% to 250% of the federal poverty level (FPL).
+This "skinny" Waiver would only provide insurance to 20,000 New Yorkers-out of the 1 million who remain uninsured.

-By keeping the Governor's promise to include immigrants in the federal waiver application, New York could cover an additional 250,000 people-at NO additional cost to the State or local governments.
+It's not too late!
+New York can still cover an additional 250,000 people-at NO additional cost to the State or local governments by passing a stand alone bill.
 All sorts of myths and theories are being floated about why we cannot include immigrants.